12/01/2021 - Results and learnings PfR’s COVID-19 response

 Preventive measures: In many locations handwashing stations were installed.
 To make sure people would use them they were launched during special organized events, and they were made attractive e.g. through paintings.
 The provision of hand wash stations with potable water and soap was supported with health and hygiene education which is essential to protecting human health during all infectious disease outbreaks.
 Kitchen sets were distributed in order for people to be able to cook themselves instead of going to the large communal kitchens.
 This was important to create social distance.
 Water storage at household level had similar effects, especially in dryer areas, as people did not have to go to community water points (India).

 Support to government: screening centres were set up at markets and border posts to avoid spreading.
-In Uganda for example, the Red Cross was given a special mandate to substantiate on government’s efforts to conduct screening of people and vehicles on major borders.
+In Uganda, the Red Cross was given a special mandate to substantiate on government’s efforts to conduct screening of people and vehicles on major borders.
 Ambulance services were supported in several locations.

 Protection materisla: Personal protective equipment was distributed to staff involved in COVID-19 response.
 Protection materials like masks, as well as infection prevention and control equipment, like hygiene kits, cleaning materials, soap were distributed at large scale.

-Livelihood support: was crucial for people who were without any safety net> Suport was provided through food distributions, cash vouchers or cash, food kitchens, and by providing farm utensils and seeds (especially to people also affected by locust in some countries in the Horn of Africa).
-Making face masks provided livelihood activities: in Indonesia, Red Cross volunteers took the opportunity to make masks; in India women groups did the same.
+Livelihood support: was crucial for people who were without any safety net.
+Support was provided through food distributions, cash vouchers or cash, food kitchens, and by providing farm utensils and seeds (especially to people also affected by locust in some countries in the Horn of Africa).
+Making face masks provided livelihood activities: Among other in Indonesia and India local women groups and volunteers took the opportunity to make masks.
 In South Sudan, where youth employment is very high, 10,075 masks were made through organizing and training young producers, who gained employment and income.

-Supporting volunteers and local staff: Important were the efforts of staff and volunteers who have been trained on how to deal with COVID-19 and to assist the communities.
-Supporting volunteers was done in various ways e.g. with protection gear, heatlth insurance, and communication support to enable them to talk to colleagues.
+Supporting volunteers and local staff: Important were the efforts of local staff and volunteers who have been trained on how to deal with COVID-19 and to assist the communities.
+Supporting local staff members and volunteers was done in various ways e.g. with protection gear, heatlth insurance, and communication support to enable them to talk to colleagues.
 Additional staff was recruited and per diems paid for volunteers to scale up surveillance, house visits and risk assessments.
-Psycho-social support was often an important topic, both for the sanity of the volunteers as well as for the local population.
+Psycho-social support was often an important topic, both for the sanity of the local staff members as well as for the local population.

 Insights and learnings I After being a year in a global pandemic, organisations worldwide -including PfR- have gained many new learnings regarding the way to look at disasters and health risks: